tammolaube/soccer-island/README.md

-#SOCCER ISLAND - PROPOSAL IS6050 PROJECT GROUP BY
+#SOCCER ISLAND - IS6050 PROJECT GROUP BY

 This system is made for the Mayor Island Soccer Organization (MISO).
 It will be used by fans, players, coaches, referees, and administrators of MISO.